Arezookhalili/Arezookhalili.github.io/_posts/2024-01-05-Keras-Project-Exercise.md

 y = df['loan_repaid']
 ```

-### Due to low RAM, let's grab a sample for data training to save time on training.
+Due to low RAM, I grabbed a sample for data training to save time on training.

 ```python